 Small Business Year-End Checklist

-What do we think of when we think of fiscal year end?
+What does the end of the fiscal year bring to your mind?
 Taxes!
-What else?
 That's why for businesses, year-end is the perfect time to do your business planning for the following year.
-You're already dealing with the books so why not do some analysis and make some decisions to ensure that your business prospers over the coming year?
-This small business year-end checklist will help you get your income taxes in order and get your business planning off to a good start.
+You're already dealing with the books, so why not do some analysis and make some decisions to ensure that your business prospers over the coming year?
+This year-end checklist for small businesses will help you get your income taxes in order and jump-start your business planning for the year.

-For some small businesses, this is really difficult while for others it's a breeze.
-But whether you're one of those solo entrepreneurs with a glovebox full of receipts that haven't even been entered yet or a small business person who has a bookkeeper on your payroll, you have to get this step done before you can do anything else.
+The difficulty of getting your books in order will depend on how organized you've been throughout the year.
+But whether you're one of those solo entrepreneurs with a glovebox full of receipts or an owner with a bookkeeper on payroll, you have to get this step done before you can do anything else.
 So get the help you need and get on with it.
-Hire a bookkeeper and/or accountant if you need to.
-Here's some advice for finding a good accountant.
+Hire a bookkeeper or an accountant if necessary.

 The next step on your small business year-end checklist is to figure out where your business is now.
 There are three areas you need to examine:

 Examine your financial documents and analyze ratios.
-First, you need to prepare (or have prepared for you) the standard three business financial documents that will be the basis of your decisions.
+First, you need to prepare (or have someone prepare for you) the standard three business financial documents that will be the basis of your decisions.

-The Balance Sheet is a summary of how your business is doing financially at a particular point in time.
-It shows all your business's assets, liabilities, and equity.
-This explanation of how a balance sheet works includes a balance sheet template that you can use if you like.
+The balance sheet is a summary of how your business's financial position at any point in time.
+It shows all your assets, liabilities, and equity.

-This will show you the net increase or decrease in your business's cash flow over the period of time you're looking at and show you at a glance where the money went.
+This will show you the net increase or decrease in your business's cash over that period and highlight at a glance where the money went.

-Once you've examined your balance sheet, income statement and cash flow statement, dig a little deeper by checking your business's current ratio, total debt ratio, and profit margin.
-It won't take long with your balance sheet in front of you.
+Once you've examined your balance sheet, income statement, and cash flow statement, dig a little deeper by checking your business's current ratio, total debt ratio, and profit margin.
+This will give you a more focused picture of your financial health.

 Did your business accomplish what you set out to do?
 Why or why not?
-Make some notes on your thoughts about the successful accomplishment of your goals (or lack of it).
-These will be handy when you do your business planning for the current year (step 3 of this small business plan checklist).
+Make some notes about how you did this year.
+These will be handy when you do your business planning for the current year (step two below).

 Evaluate your current tax strategies.
-There are tax strategies Canadian sole proprietorships and partnerships can use to reduce the amount of income tax they pay, such as income splitting and maximizing your business's depreciation claims.
+There are tax strategies that companies in the U.S. and Canada can take to reduce the amount of income tax they pay, from income splitting to maximizing your business's depreciation claims.

-Which of these tax strategies have you used and how well did they work for you?
-Investigate different tax strategies that you haven't used, such as changing your business structure to a corporation.
-Talk to a professional such as an accountant and/or tax lawyer to get advice about which tax strategies would be best for your personal and business circumstances.
+Which of these tax strategies have you used, and how well did they work for you?
+Investigate different tax strategies that you haven't tried, such as changing your business structure to a corporation.
+Talk to a professional such as an accountant or tax lawyer to get advice about which tax strategies would be best for your personal and business circumstances.

-All right.
-You’ve done all the groundwork and you're ready to do some business planning.
+Now that you’ve laid the groundwork, you're ready to do some business planning.
 That means that you are going to:

 - Set next year's goals.